mdarche/maker-ui/.changeset/nine-schools-peel.md

 '@maker-ui/transition': patch
 ---

-Move shared React Transition Group components to new package.
+Move shared React Transition Group components to new package Combine CSSTransition and SwitchTransition into new simplified component API